Xi Jinping calls for "rapidly raising" the armed forces - ExBulletin

 China has defined the centenary goals in mostly vague terms, such as greater ‘informatization’ and elevating the PLA to world-class standards.”

-China should build a solid system of strategic deterrent forces, increase the presence of combat forces in new areas and new qualities, and deeply promote combat-oriented military training, according to a speech delivered by Xi the year last.
+China should build a solid system of strategic deterrent forces, increase the presence of combat forces in new areas and new qualities, and deeply promote combat-oriented military training, Xi said in a speech. ‘last year.

-On Tuesday, Foreign Minister Qin Gang warned in unusually harsh terms that US-China friction could lead to something more serious.
+On Tuesday, the Minister of Foreign Affairs Gang Qin warned in unusually harsh terms that US-China friction could lead to something more serious.

 If the United States does not brake, but continues to accelerate on the wrong track, no safety barrier can prevent the derailment and there will surely be conflicts and confrontations, Qin said at his first press conference since his took office last year.